ibm-cloud-docs/apiconnect/creating_apis.md

     - `<catalog>` is the name of your catalog

-To create a LoopBack&reg; API by using the CLI, complete the following steps:
+To create a LoopBack API by using the CLI, complete the following steps:

 1. To create a project, open a command line and enter:
   ```